Antimicrobial Stewardship: Combating Antibiotic Resistance

 White House – National Action Plan for Combating Antibiotic-Resistant Bacteria

 On March 27, 2015, the White House released a comprehensive plan that identifies critical actions to be taken by key Federal departments and agencies to combat the rise of antibiotic-resistant bacteria.
-The National Action Plan for Combating Antibiotic-Resistant Bacteria, which was developed by the interagency Task Force for Combating Antibiotic-Resistant Bacteria in response to the September 18, 2014 Executive Order 13676: Combating Antibiotic-Resistant Bacteria, outlines steps for implementing the National Strategy on Combating Antibiotic-Resistant Bacteria and addressing the policy recommendations of the President’s Council of Advisors on Science and Technology (PCAST) report on Combating Antibiotic Resistance.
+The National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination opens in a new tab, which was developed by the interagency Task Force for Combating Antibiotic-Resistant Bacteria in response to the September 18, 2014 Executive Order 13676: Combating Antibiotic-Resistant Bacteria, opens in a new tab outlines steps for implementing the National Strategy on Combating Antibiotic-Resistant Bacteria and addressing the policy recommendations of the President’s Council of Advisors on Science and Technology (PCAST) report on Combating Antibiotic Resistance.

 The National Action Plan opens in a new tabprovides a roadmap to guide the Nation in rising to the challenge of antibiotic resistance and potentially saving thousands of lives.
 The Action Plan outlines Federal activities over the next five years to enhance domestic and international capacity to prevent and contain outbreaks of antibiotic-resistant infections; maintain the efficacy of current and new antibiotics; and develop and deploy next-generation diagnostics, antibiotics, vaccines, and other therapeutics.
 These activities are consistent with investments in the President’s FY 2016 Budget, which nearly doubles the amount of Federal funding for combating and preventing antibiotic resistance to more than $1.2 billion.